Mhawkins28/BoardGame_App/README.md

 - As the user, I want multiple pages to see and/or organize the data that is entered.
 (CRUD routes)
 - As the user, I want to add as many boardgames to the collection as I would like.
 - As the user, I want to add an image of the game. (either with URL or multer.
 Need to research)
-- As the user, I want to add a description, list how many players can play, the average playtime of each game, and the game category.
+- As the user, I want to add a description, list how many players can play, and the average playtime of each game.
-- As the user, I want the game category options in dropdown list.
 - As the user, I want to edit or delete the entries I put in the collection.
 - As the user, I want to add reviews and ratings on each game.
 - As the user, I want to edit or delete the reviews and ratings.